calmm-js/partial.lenses/README.md

 cannot be greater than the `maximum` value.
 One way to deal with this requirement is to implement it in the lenses that are used to access the `maximum` and `initial` values.
-This way the UI components that allows the user to edit those values can be dumb and does not need to know about the restrictions.
+This way the UI components that allows the user to edit those values can be dumb and do not need to know about the restrictions.

 One way to build such a lens is to use a combination of [`L.props`](#L-props) (or, in more complex cases, [`L.pick`](#L-pick)) to limit the set of properties